Use Salesforce Optimizer to Improve Your Org (4 Practical Methods)

 Custom Field Creations Best Practices

-When making new custom fields, it’s good to follow some rules.
+When creating new custom fields, it’s helpful to follow a few rules.
 Salesforce Optimizer can help with this.

 It suggests using standard fields when possible.
 This keeps things simple and easy to understand.

-The tool also recommends using picklists for fields with predefined choices, which speeds up data entry and makes it more consistent.
+The tool also recommends using picklists for fields with predefined choices, which speeds up data entry and improves consistency.

 The Optimizer warns against having too many fields on a single object.
 Too many fields can slow page load times and make forms difficult to use.